quinncomendant/restickler/README.md

     -d MBPS|%           Limit download speed in Mb/s or as a percentage of available bandwidth.
     -e FILE             File containing back up exclusion rules, used as --exclude-file=FILE.
     -f HOURS            Min interval between forget operations (currently every 120 hours).
-    -H                  Abort if connected to an iOS hotspot.
+    -H                  Abort if connected to an iOS Personal Hotspot.
     -h, --help          Display this help message.
     -I                  Abort if internet is unreliable.
     --allow-auto-unlock Automatically unlock stale repository locks (older than 24h, same host+user, restic not running).